 Try to give as much detail as possible when sending your questions.
 Include your child’s age and grade and the specific problems that you have noticed, which concern you.

 Sign your letter to Susan with your first name only, or a pseudonym if you prefer.
 Your identity remains private and we will not publish your contact details.

 More about Susan

 Susan is an educational specialist in the field of learning problems and dyslexia and has a B.A.
-Honors in Psychology and B.D. degree from the University of Pretoria.
-Early in her professional career Susan was instrumental in training over 3000 teachers and tutors, providing them with the foundational and practical understanding to facilitate cognitive development amongst children who struggle to read and write.
-With over 25 years of research to her name Susan conceptualized the Edublox teaching and learning methods that have helped thousands of children who were struggling academically to read, learn and achieve.
-In 2007 Susan opened the first Edublox reading and learning clinic and now there are 25 Edublox clinics internationally.
+Honors in Psychology and B.D. degree.
+Early in her professional career Susan was instrumental in training over 3,000 teachers and tutors, providing them with the foundational and practical understanding to facilitate cognitive development amongst children who struggle to read and write.
+With over 30 years of research to her name Susan conceptualized the Edublox teaching and learning methods that have helped thousands of children who were struggling academically to read, learn and achieve.
+In 2007 Susan opened the first Edublox reading and learning clinic and now there are 40 Edublox clinics internationally.
 Her proudest moments are when she sees a child who had severe learning difficulties come top of their class after one or two years at Edublox.
 Susan always takes time to collect the ‘hero’ stories of learners whose self-esteem is lifted as their marks improve.